Skip to main content

 As part of the subject Polish Language, pupils are introduced to the traditions of national, European and world cultures by reading texts which are representative of various epochs.

-As part of the subject History, aside from history of Poland, pupils learn, starting in Grade V, for example, history of Europe and the world from ancient to contemporary times.
+As part of the subject History, starting in Grade V, pupils learn, for example, about the main processes, epochs and events in the history of Europe and the world from ancient to contemporary times.
 Classes in most recent history cover, in particular, the position of Poland in the world, for example, in NATO and the EU.

 As part of the section ‘Human Rights’, pupils analyse and discuss, for example, the Preamble to the Universal Declaration of Human Rights, children’ rights and the Convention on the Rights of the Child; and present the aims of the United Nations International Children's Emergency Fund (UNICEF).

-Curricular contents of the ‘International affairs’ section include, for example, the aims and activities of the European Union, the United Nations Organisation and the North-Atlantic Treaty Organisation (NATO); main benefits of Poland’s EU membership for employees and travellers; the use of EU funds at the local level; selected social problems of the contemporary world, and possible ways of improving living conditions of other people in the world.
+The curricular content of the ‘International affairs’ section includes, for example, the aims of the European Union, activities of the United Nations Organisation and the North-Atlantic Treaty Organisation (NATO); main benefits of Poland’s EU membership for employees and travellers; the use of EU funds at the local level; selected social problems of the contemporary world, and possible ways of improving living conditions of other people in the world.

 Core curriculum: Secondary Education